Discharge Conditions: How to Request Review

 After your request has been received, the Review Board will write to you about the next steps in the process.
 (If you are represented by an attorney or advocate, they may write instead to that person.)
 It is very important to read that information carefully and to respond quickly.
 If you do not respond in time, you will lose the right to a personal hearing and the Board will make its decision on the paperwork and information already in the file.

-You should receive at least one month notice before the Review Board hearing is scheduled.
-It is possible to ask for a new date [a ‘continuation’], but you have to do this in writing and very quickly after you get the notice.
+You should receive at least one-month notice before the Review Board hearing is scheduled.
+It is possible to ask for a new date - also known as a ‘continuation’, but you have to do this in writing and very quickly after you get the notice.

 At the hearing, you or your witnesses may give a statement to the Board about what has happened.
 If you appear in person, the Board has the right to ask you questions about what is said.
 You may also introduce documents or other information that you believe is important to your case.
 If you are represented by an attorney or advocate, they may speak to the Board on your behalf or submit something in writing on your behalf.